Hands-On Tutorial: Creating Excel-Style Pivot Tables with the Pivot Recipe¶

 We’ll work with the Haiku T-shirt company’s Orders_enriched_prepared dataset, which can be found in the project +New Project > DSS Tutorials > Automation > Deployment (Tutorial) or you can download the data and import it into a new project.

-If you separately download the data and import it into a new project as a CSV file, you may need to initiate a Prepare recipe so DSS can infer data storage types.
+If you separately download the data and import it into a new project as a CSV file, you may need to initiate a Prepare recipe so Dataiku can infer data storage types.